jafayer/dinodns-docs/docs/core-library/networks.md

 Networks are the interfaces handle serializing queries and dispatching responses.
 Networks are responsible both for creating a server on their underlying protocol, and serializing messages out of the DNS wire format for their protocol.
 As such, defining a network typically involves defining both the base Network class, as well as a serializer.

 The only packaged networks that are included in DinoDNS are `DNSOverTCP` and `DNSOverUDP`.
-However, there is also a `DNSOverHTTP` plugin that can be installed which supports HTTP/S.
+However, there is also a `DNSOverHTTP` plugin that can be installed which supports HTTP/S. This was done to reduce bundled dependencies, as the `DNSOverHTTP` class has external dependencies.

 ## Usage